An architect’s tips on the perfect game room floor plan

 Shelf dimensions: 17.72 feet x 5.08 feet; height: 4.59 feet

-Such a floor plan is ideal for a basement.
-The gaming room which is meant for multiple players accommodates integrated game room furniture: five tables for five monitors, other equipment, and a sound system.
+Such an adult game room idea is ideal for a basement.
+The gaming room floor plan meant for multiple players accommodates integrated game room furniture: five tables for five monitors, other equipment, and a sound system.

 Our architect recommends a white ceiling to keep the room bright and cheerful-looking.
 The walls can be complemented with custom vinyl or wallpaper designs to add a unique touch to the room.